 by WE ACT for Environmental Justice

 Because of climate change, many parts of East Harlem are likely to experience more flooding and severe and more prolonged heat waves.
-Participants will learn what needs to be done to protect their neighborhood from both climate change and gentrification.
-RSVP HERE
+Participants learned what needs to be done to protect their neighborhood from both climate change and gentrification.

 Wednesday, September 11th – 6-8 PM

 by Ascendant Neighborhood Development

 Participants discussed what needs to be preserved in the community and learned about the various tools of preservation, landmarking buildings, and tax credits.
 Want to learn more about preservation?
 The Historic Districts Council is offering a series of affordable classes as part of its Preservation School.